ShizukaDonaghue/serene-meditation/README.md

     When hovered over, the colour of the section name changes from white to light blue, which enables the user to see which link they are selecting.

 * The Landing Page Image <br>
     The landing page includes a photograph of Mt.
-Fuji at sunrise with an inspirational quote, aiming to inspire the user to start meditation practice.
+Fuji at sunrise with an inspirational quote, aiming to inspire the user to start their meditation practice.

     <img src="docs/images/landing-page-image.png" alt="Image showing the landing page image and inspirational quote" width=500>

-    The website also includes four other images of sunrise and inspirational quotes to suit the section that they are displayed, which also aims to generate positive emotional response in the user to get started.
+    The website also includes four other images of sunrise and inspirational quotes to suit the section that they are displayed, which also aims to generate a positive emotional response in the user to get started.

 * The following sections are included within the website:
     - What is Meditation? <br>